|Uses||Rhythm, Lead, Crunch, Bass|

 Before the PSA in the signal path, AXP/Softamp have included a really solid noise gate as well as a very useful compressor.
 I am sitting here thinking “how is this all free?”.
 Both components are high quality and add to the already tremendous versatility of the plugin.

 The Softamp PSA-1 is so close to the original that I found myself getting very nostalgic and a little giddy while using it because I have always missed that tone and I never thought I would find the software equivalent.
+It doesn’t get you all the way to the original but it’s close, free and very good.

 First thing’s first, I read that there was an original presets list so I found it before I even got started.
 The PSA-1 can be a little different to dial in so I can’t stress enough that you go get the original 30+ presets because they really provide a lot of excellent reference points and quick one click zips for any genre or style of playing.